Ophiase/Board-Game-CPP/README.md

 ## Demo

 ### Loot
-- Select the number of real players and bot before the party
+- Select the number of real players and bots before the party
     - <img height=200 src="resources/demo/loot_menu.png">
-- Select a yellow pawn and then click on all the case you want to jump
+- Select a yellow pawn and then click on all the cases you want to jump to
     - <img height=200 src="resources/demo/loot_begin.png">
-- Game is finished when there isn't any action left.
+- Game is finished when there is not any action left
     - <img height=200 src="resources/demo/loot_end.png">

 ### Checkers